Poornam Kudumulu Recipe | Sihi Kadubu

 Notes

-If you want to give them a kadubu shape, then I suggest you to use a tsp. maida so that dough becomes slightly pliable and can be rolled to puris on plastic sheets.
-Place the poornam in the center and seal the edges, if needed you could moisten the edges to seal well.
+If you want to give them a kadubu shape, use a tsp of all-purpose flour.
+This helps the dough from cracking too fast and they can be rolled to puris on plastic sheets.
+Place the poornam in the center and seal the edges, if required you can smear a few drops of water to the edges.

 NUTRITION INFO (estimation only)